Agenda

 Panel | Implementing Ethics Practically into Defense Products

-Megha Arora : Responsible Al Product Lead at Palantir Technologies
+Megha Arora : Responsible AI Product Lead at Palantir Technologies

 Dr Hubert Etienne : Senior Lecturer of AI Ethics at HEC Paris and CEO at Quintessence AI

-Dr Bernhard Krach : Airbus Co-Owner Military Technologies Roadmap
+Dr Bernhard Krach : Co-Owner Military Technologies Roadmap at Airbus

 12:30 - 1:45